 Is There a Shortage of HVAC Technicians?

 Qualified HVAC technicians are in high demand because of an industry shortage of labor.
-This discrepancy is the result of several factors, like a higher rate of retirement and competition from other industries.
+There are several reasons for this discrepancy, such as more retirements and competition from other industries.
 It's also more likely for young people to start pursuing college degrees as opposed to a licensed trade like HVAC.

 Is HVAC a Hard Career?